particleincell/Starfish/README.md

 # Starfish-LE
 ![Starfish logo](starfish.png)

-[Starfish](https://www.particleincell.com/starfish) is a general 2D Cartesian or axisymmetric code for simulating plasmas and gases.
+[Starfish](https://www.particleincell.com/starfish) is a 2D (Cartesian or axisymmetric) code for simulating a wide range of plasma and gas problems.
-It consists of two "editions", light and regular.
-The light edition is what is posted here.
-It includes support for the Particle In Cell (PIC) method with MCC or DSMC collisions, several gas injection sources, and preliminary support for fluid and kinetic materials.
+It implements the electrostatic Particle-in-Cell (ES-PIC) method along with several fluid solvers.
+Material interactions are included through
+MCC or DSMC collisions, or via chemical reactions.
+The computational domain can be divided into multiple rectilinear or body-fitted meshes, and linear/cubic splines represent the surface geometry.
 The code can be easily extended with plugins.

-The full version implements sources specific to plasma thrusters.
-The full version is not publicly available.
+Starfish is written in Java and is actively being developed.

 ## Getting Started
 Start by taking a look at a five-step